opensourcedesign/jobs/README.md

 **Status**: Accepted values for job status are `searching` and `closed` and 'solved'.

 Note to job posters: Once your job has been completed/filled please go to [your job in this repos folder](https://github.com/opensourcedesign/jobs/tree/master/jobs) and change the status from 'searching' to either 'closed' or 'solved'.
-We'd also appreacite if you could [complete our survey](https://cloud.opensourcedesign.net/apps/forms/DNTkJM32eWd9EQjn) to make jobs on open soruce design better :)
+We'd also appreciate if you could [complete our survey](https://cloud.opensourcedesign.net/apps/forms/DNTkJM32eWd9EQjn) to make jobs on open source design better :)